zhijie-os/go-blockchain/MILESTONE.md

 2. Add a counter(starts at 0) to it.
 3. Get a hash of the `data + counter` combination.
 4. Check that the hash meets certain requirements.
 If it doesn't, repeat steps 3 and 4.

+The `counter` is called `nonce` and treated as a solution to the PoW problem's answer.